|Born||in Calcutta, West Bengal, India|

 Mini Bio (1)

-Moushumi Chatterjee was never considered to be a glamorous figure and she had crooked teeth, and yet, she was considered one of the most beautiful faces to hit the Hindi screen in the 1970s.
+Moushumi Chatterjee was considered one of the most beautiful faces to hit the Hindi screen in the 1970s.
 She is an actress originally from Kolkata (formerly Calcutta), West Bengal.
 She made her film debut in the Bengali hit, The Young Wife (1967) directed by Tarun Majumdar when she was in her early teens.
 Her debut as heroine in the Hindi film Anuraag (1972) came courtesy of another famous Bengali director Shakti Samanta.
 She played a blind girl who falls in love, and her performance earned her a Filmfare nomination as Best Actress.
 The film, itself, won the Filmfare Award as Best Picture.
 That led to another huge hit film, where she played a rape survivor in Manoj Kumar 's Roti Kapada Aur Makaan (1974).
 Her rape sequence in the film is still considered to be one of the most disturbing scenes in Hindi cinema.
 Her performance earned her a Filmfare Nomination as Best Supporting Actress.
 That led to more starring roles opposite superstar Amitabh Bachchan in the thriller Benaam (1974) and Basu Chatterjee's film Manzil (1979).
 She played heroine opposite all the other top leading men, such as Sanjeev Kumar, Jeetendra, Rajesh Khanna, and Shashi Kapoor.
 She did more Hindi and Bengali hit films, and by the 1980s, she made the transition to character roles of mother and bhabhi (sister-in-law).

 In 2005, she was thrilled when director Tarun Majumdar', who had introduced her to films in The Young Wife (1967) decided to introduce her younger daughter Megha in his next Bengali film "Bhalobasar Anek Naam".
 (Moushumi played a supporting role as cousin sister to Megha in the film.)
 Her older daughter Payal has made a name for herself behind the camera as the creative head at the Prime Channel, which oversees television shows.